Sonia Vougioukalou - Ethnobiology PhD

 This course is a one-year full time or two-year part-time programmes.
 You research and write a thesis under the supervision of one or two academic staff.

 The PhD is a three-year full-time and five-year part-time programme.
 You research and write a thesis of a maximum of 100,000 words under the supervision of an academic team.
 Progress is carefully monitored through the duration of the programme.

-The first year may include coursework, especially methods modules for students who need this additional training.
+The first year includes coursework, especially methods modules for students who need this additional training.
+The remaining years involve field or library research and writing up.
 In general, you work closely with one supervisor throughout your research, although you have a committee of three (including your primary supervisor) overseeing your progress.
-If you want to research in the area of applied computing in social anthropology, you would also have a supervisor based in the School of Computing.

 A good honours degree (2.1 or above) in anthropology or other associated fields.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.

 Please see our International Student website for entry requirements by country and other relevant information.
 Due to visa restrictions, students who require a student visa to study cannot study part-time unless undertaking a distance or blended-learning programme with no on-campus provision.